 #6.
 Associate Yourself With Disciplined Investors

-One of the most influential investing books I’ve ever read is The Bogleheads’ Guide to Investing, which was written by members of the personal financial forum bogleheads.org.
+One of the most influential investing books I’ve ever read (and one of the best best personal finance books of all time) is The Bogleheads’ Guide to Investing, which was written by members of the personal financial forum bogleheads.org.

 The name Bogleheads is in honor of the late Jack Bogle, the founder of Vanguard and the first person to come up with the index investing approach.